What Is a Meyer Lemon?

 What's the difference between a Meyer lemon and a regular lemon?
 Here's what you need to know.

-Winter might be cold and dreary, but it comes with one benefit: it’s peak citrus season!
+Winter might be cold and dreary, but it comes with one benefit: It’s peak citrus season—perfect for winter citrus recipes!
 Most grocery stores pack their produce displays with juicy pink grapefruit, super sweet tangerines, vibrant blood oranges and Meyer lemons, a lemon-orange hybrid that’s only available a few months of the year.

 They were originally used as decorative houseplants in China until a U.S. Department of Agriculture employee, Frank Meyer, brought them to the States.
 Because they have super thin skins, they’re difficult to ship, so they were confined to the citrus belt—California, Florida and Texas—for years.

 The skin and flesh have an almost herbal aroma, and you don’t need to worry about removing the peels before slicing them; because those thin skins are also edible.

 How to Store Meyer Lemons

 Just like any other kind of lemon, you’ll want to store your Meyer lemons in the refrigerator.
 They’ll last for much longer (up to a week) as compared to letting them sit on the kitchen counter.
 You can keep them in the crisper drawer, on a shelf, or in an airtight container to make them last for as long as possible.
 Learn more about how to store lemons.